krau/SaveAny-Bot/docs/content/en/_index.md

 - Integrate with yt-dlp to download and save media from 1000+ websites
 - Aria2 integration to download files from URLs/magnets and save to storages
 - Write JS parser plugins to save files from almost any website
-- Supports multiple storage backends:
+- Supports multiple storage backhttps://pin.it/240XMOOrmends:
     - Alist
     - S3
     - WebDAV